-Summer is here and school is out, but this is what faculty and staff need to know about Convocation on the Pleasantville and New York City campuses.
+The next academic year is right around the corner!
+Here's what you need to know about Convocation on the Pleasantville and New York City campuses.

 On Tuesday, September 4, Pace University will hold its 11th annual Convocation on both the Pleasantville and New York City campuses.
 Convocation, the Latin word for “calling together,” brings together first-year students on each campus to introduce them to the Pace Community.